ColderAC/colderac/README.md

 # About Me:
-I am currently working on my skills as a programmer.
-I studied at an university for 3 years before having to leave due to life.
-I am back at it though looking to grow myself and to collaborate on any projects I can put my skills to.
+Here is my GITHUB!!
+I am working on my programming skills in java, python and any other language that pops up on my journey.
+I will have projects focused in web development, cyber security, simple games(fun stuff) and anything else I might find interesting or intriguing.
+Well, here goes nothing.
+Or something.
+Effort.
+Here goes some effort.

 #